DioxusLabs/dioxus/docs/router/src/guide/first-route.md

 }
 ```

-Now to tell Dioxus Router to render our new component whenever no route exists, create a new route with a path of nothing.
+Now to tell Dioxus Router to render our new component when no route exists.
+Create a new route with a path of nothing:
 ```rs
 fn app(cx: Scope) -> Element {
     cx.render(rsx! {